cjoakim/azure-cosmos-db-throughput/README.md

 # azure-cosmos-db-throughput

-Code samples related to Cosmos DB Throughput and Throughput Control
+Code samples related to Cosmos DB Throughput, Throughput Control, and Priority-based execution.

 See the language-specific subdirectories.
+At this time on the java/ directory is implemented.

 ## Dataset Used : Sean Lahman Baseball Database